SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 #### **Text-in-Image Diffusion?
 (Brain-teaser)**

-Think **computer vision** for a moment! 👀 These days, NLP and CV have been borrowing ideas from each other all the time — just look at [VAR](https://arxiv.org/abs/2404.02905), which brings autoregressive generation into image synthesis.
+Think **computer vision** for a moment! 👀 These days, NLP and CV have been borrowing ideas from each other all the time — just look at [Tian et al., 2024](https://arxiv.org/abs/2404.02905)'s VAR, which brings autoregressive generation into image synthesis.
 So hey, if we’re already using **diffusion** (the most trending paradigm in CV), why not push the crossover even further?
 I’ll skip over some amazing CV works like [DeepFloyd IF](https://github.com/deep-floyd/IF) for the sake of conciseness.
 Instead, here’s a fun little brain-teaser to wrap things up: [**GlyphDiffusion**](https://arxiv.org/pdf/2304.12519v2).

 ---